What is the Oberammergau Passion Play?

 Every ten years in the village in Germany, the Oberammergau Passion Play is traditionally held.
 It will be performed again throughout the summer of 2030.

-Oberammergau school teacher, Rochus Dedler composed the music for the Play in the early 19th century.
-Revised and extended in 1950 by Professor Eugen Papst, it employs a large choir and orchestra that frames the entire spectacle.
-The Play shows the story of Christ’s Passion.
-Beginning with the entry into Jerusalem and ending with the Resurrection and Transfiguration.
-The performances are usually in the afternoon and evening, with a break for dinner.
-Make the whole day a relaxing, uplifting experience with lunch arrangements and bus transport around the village.
-This is included within the package.
+The Play shows the story of Christ’s Passion, beginning with the entry into Jerusalem and ending with the Resurrection and Transfiguration.
+The performances are usually during the afternoon and evening with a break for dinner.
+Lunch arrangements and bus transport around the village are included in the package, making the whole day a relaxing, as well us an uplifting, experience.